Author Archives: Geoff Dann

 03/02/2024

 When I created this blog/website over a decade ago, fungi foraging was an experimental new career for me, after escaping from software engineering and making myself otherwise unemployable by studying philosophy as a mature student.
-Not long after that I moved to Hastings, which is one of the best places in the UK if you’re interested in fungi, surrounded as it is by interlinked pockets of diverse woodland, much of it ancient.
+Not long after that I moved to Hastings, which is one of the best places in the UK if you’re interested in fungi, surrounded as it is by pockets of diverse woodland, much of it ancient.
 There I wrote two books on foraging (Edible Mushrooms has now sold well over 20,000 copies and its sales increase every year), and eventually got to the point where I was just about earning a respectable living from running foraging courses in Sussex.

 The problem with south-east England, of course, is that the property market is insane and there’s far too many people everywhere.
 When my mother died, and I inherited some money, we had to decide where we were going to move to next.
 Had we chosen to stay in south-east England, our budget might have stretched to a decent three bed house on a plot of half an acre.
 A step up from a terraced house with a 5x20m garden, but not enough to seriously change your way of life (I’m old enough to remember the original broadcast of The Good Life).
 So we looked at many different options and eventually homed in on Ceredigion because it is pretty much the only place in England and Wales where smallholdings are reasonably abundant and relatively affordable.
 Foraging potential wasn’t on the list of things we were looking for.